Most people who have survived striking a deer with their vehicle remember the experience as a painful one that they never want to repeat.

 Keep in mind that animals are unpredictable.
 Assume that a deer standing beside the road may suddenly dart across it.
 Headlights can also blind animals such as coyotes, raccoons, opossums, and cougars.
 If an animal “freezes” in your headlights, slow down and blink the lights on and off.
 Honk your horn repeatedly.
 Most important, reduce speed, and be ready to stop.

-Slowing down can also save the lives of animals that are on or near the road during the day.
+Slowing down can also save the lives of other animals that are on or near the road during the day.
 Squirrels often pause and may reverse direction as they cross the road.
-Birds eating on the road need time to take off.
-Don’t be surprised if moose gallop down the road in front of you for several minutes before taking off into the woods.
+Birds eating seed on the road need time to take off.
+Moose will sometimes gallop down the road in front of you for several minutes before taking off into the woods.

 No second chances for injured adult deer